-The Bronco Gym was constructed in 1955 and opened in the beginning of 1956.
-Constructed by Hummel, Hummel and Jones it was first named Gymnasium during the time Boise State University was Boise Junior College.
-It was soon renamed Human Performance Center in 1986 and became the Kinesiology Building in 2001.
-It is also referred to as Bronco Gym.
-It is located on the Eastern side of campus cornered on Bronco Ln road and the parking lot parallel to the Albertson’s Stadium.
-Its exterior includes the traditional red brick walls and white terra cotta.
-It has served years of sporting events and other events held by the community.
+The Bronco Gymnasium was constructed in 1955 and opened in 1956.
+Constructed by Boise firm Hummel, Hummel, and Jones, it was the first Gymnasium to be named during the period when Boise State University was still Boise Junior College.
+In 1986, it was renamed the Human Performance Center.
+In 2001, it was given its current name, the Kinesiology Building, however, is still sometimes referred to as the Bronco Gymnasium.
+The building is located on the Eastern side of campus on Bronco Lane parallel to Albertsons Stadium.
+Like several other buildings constructed on the BSU campus around this period, the Bronco Gymnasium’s exterior is composed of red brick walls and white terra cotta.

 Boise State University .
 2017. http://boise.stateuniversity.com (accessed March 29, 2017 ).

 Boise State University .
 Albertsons Library Digitial Collections. http://digital.boisestate.edu/cdm/search/searchterm/Gymnasium/mode/exact (accessed April 2017).

 Carter, Mary.
 Hummel, Hummel and Jones Collection, 1939-1982.
 Orbis Cascade Alliance .
 1995. http://archiveswest.orbiscascade.org/ark:/80444/xv01126 (accessed March 29, 2017).

 Charles Hummel, Tim Woodward, Jeanne Huff.
 Quintessential Boise: An Architectural Journey.
 Boise State University , 2010.